MicrosoftDocs/win32/desktop-src/Clfs/clfs-record-type-constants.md

-﻿---
-Description: 'Specifies the type of records that can be written to a log.
-These constants are used when a client calls ReadLogRecord, ReadNextLogRecord, or the DumpLogRecords callback function.' ms.assetid: '63489b1b-75de-469d-9ffc-f0353bb2fdd9'
-title: 'CLFS\_RECORD\_TYPE Constants'
 ---
+Description: Specifies the type of records that can be written to a log.
+These constants are used when a client calls ReadLogRecord, ReadNextLogRecord, or the DumpLogRecords callback function. ms.assetid: 63489b1b-75de-469d-9ffc-f0353bb2fdd9
+title: CLFS\_RECORD\_TYPE Constants
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
+---

 # CLFS\_RECORD\_TYPE Constants

 Specifies the type of records that can be written to a log.
-These constants are used when a client calls [**ReadLogRecord**](readlogrecord.md), [**ReadNextLogRecord**](readnextlogrecord.md), or the [**DumpLogRecords**](dumplogrecords.md) callback function.
+These constants are used when a client calls [**ReadLogRecord**](/windows/win32/Clfsw32/nf-clfsw32-readlogrecord?branch=master), [**ReadNextLogRecord**](/windows/win32/Clfsw32/nf-clfsw32-readnextlogrecord?branch=master), or the [**DumpLogRecords**](/windows/win32/Clfsw32/nf-clfsw32-dumplogrecords?branch=master) callback function.
 The following record types are defined.